votca/votca/share/doc/input_files.rst

-As an example, we will describe here a mapping file of a united atom model of a propane molecule, chemical structure of which is shown in fig. [fig:intro:propane].
-In this coarse-grained model, two bead types (A,B) and three beads (A1, B1, A2) are defined, as shown in fig. [fig:propane\_map].
+As an example, we will describe here a mapping file of a united atom model of a propane molecule, chemical structure of which is shown in :ref:`the figure in the introduction<introduction_fig_propane>`.
+In this coarse-grained model, two bead types (A,B) and three beads (A1, B1, A2) are defined, as shown in :ref:`the figure above<input_files_fig_mapping>`.
 We will use the centers of mass of the beads as coarse-grained coordinates.

 Extracts from the ``propane.xml`` file of the tutorial are shown below.
 The ``name`` tag indicates the molecule name in the coarse-grained topology.
 The